-Retail, 154, Regent street, corner of Beak-street,
+Retail, 154, Regent street, corner of Beak-street.

-UTVOYE'S GOLD and SILVER WATCHES of English or Foreign Manufacture.-- The long tested qualities of these articles are of themselves sufficient to insure the approbation of a discerning public.
+UTVOYE'S GOLD and SILVER WATCHES of English or Foreign Manufacture.-The long tested qualities of these articles are of thenselves sufficient to insure the approbation of a discerning public.
 Retail, 154, Regent-street, corner of Beak-street.

-UTVOYE'S DRESSING CASES for LADIES and GENTLEMEN, in leather, wahut, and other choice woods, from 1 to 100 guineas, Also, their Government DESPATCH BOXES are too well known to require comment.
-Retail, 154, Regent-street, corner of Bcak-street.
+TUTVOYE'S DRESSING CASES for LADIES and GENTLEMEN, in leather, walnut, and other choice woods, from 1 to 100 guineas, Also, their Government DESPATCH BOXES are too well known to require comment.

-TUTVOYE'S PAPIER MACHE. - The L superior qualities of these articles need only be seen to be fully appreciated, arising from the well-known fact (among the aristocracy and nobility) that Mr. Futvoye is the son of the original Inventor of this beautiful work, whose choicest specimens are in possession of her most gracious Majesty.
+UTVOYE'S PAPIER MACHE. - The superior qualities of these articles need only be seen to be fully appreciated, arising from the well-known fact (among the aristocracy and nobility) that Mr. Futvoye is the son of the original Inventor of this beautiful work, whose choicest specimens are in possession of her most gracious Majesty.